messense/dav-server-rs/doc/APPLE-Finder-hints.md

 Furthermore, we disallow moving, removing etc of those files.
 The files do not show up in a PROPSTAT of the rootdirectory.

+If a PROPFIND with `Depth: 1` is done on a directory, we check for every file in the directory if a corresponding `._` file exists.
+If _not_, we add the `._` file to a negative cache.
+If we receive a PROPSTAT for such a file within a few seconds, we return 404 Not Found.